Taswilline/Node-red-test/toradex_module/README.md

 	CPU Temperate is given back a value which have to interpret like this.
 		1. Value /1000 = Value in degree

-	CPU Usage is given back the usage of the CPU ofe a meassured time which you can specify
+	CPU Usage is given back the usage of the CPU over meassured time.
-		1. You can choose how long the meassure have to be from 1 to 10 seconds in a drop down menu
+		1. How long the meassure have to be from 1 to 10 seconds in a drop down menu
 		2. The Value which came back is in "%"